Linda Farmer, Certified Zentangle Teacher

 Zentangles

-NEW!
-TanglePatterns.com BEGINNER’S GUIDE to Zentangle® eBook is now available!
-Visit the STORE > E-BOOKS tab for more details.
+TanglePatterns.com BEGINNER’S GUIDE to Zentangle® eBook (instant download) is now available!
+Visit the BOOK REVIEWS > TANGLEPATTERNS.COM BEGINNER’S GUIDE tab for more details.

-Zentangles are miniature pieces of unplanned, abstract, black and white art created in a very structured method from an ensemble of repetitive patterns on a 3.5-inch (89 mm) square paper tile.
-They are not only exquisitely beautiful, they are fun and relaxing to create.
+Zentangles are miniature pieces of unplanned, abstract, black and white art created through a very specific Method from an ensemble of simple, structured patterns called tangles on a 3.5-inch (89 mm) square paper tile.
+Zentangles are not only exquisitely beautiful, they are fun and relaxing to create.

-The Zentangle method “increases focus and creativity, provides artistic satisfaction along with an increased sense of personal well being.
-The Zentangle method is enjoyed all over this world across a wide range of skills, interests and ages.”
+The Zentangle Method™ “increases focus and creativity, provides artistic satisfaction along with an increased sense of personal well being.
+The Zentangle Method is enjoyed all over this world across a wide range of skills, interests and ages.

-As CZT® Margaret Bremner has written, “One of the lovely things about Zentangle is that it isn’t supposed to BE anything.
-Even more, it’s SUPPOSED to NOT be a something. … Zentangle is simply a lot of beautiful patterns playing harmoniously together.
+As CZT (Certified Zentangle Teacher) Margaret Bremner has written, “One of the lovely things about Zentangle is that it isn’t supposed to BE anything.
+Even more, it’s SUPPOSED to NOT be a something. … Zentangle is simply beautiful patterns playing harmoniously together.
 Zentangle-inspired art (ZIA) is another story; it can be Something if you want.”

 From the "Beginning Zentangle" booklet in the Official Kit